Motion to Adorn

 They didn't.
 Well, you can't.

 We have to throw out those responses.
 Yeah, they're not.

-I'm not in the responses.
+Some are not in the responses.
+Yeah.

 So the first question in your survey

 is, in one word, how would you describe the atmosphere of Brandon's apartment?
-And would you read the responses, the seven responses, in order, please?
-The first one is sad.
+And would you read the responses the seven responses in order please the first one is sad

-Now, liminal, as we know from discussions of the liminal space subreddit that I frequent, there's a lot of debate over what liminal is what is and is not liminal, but it means a transitional space
+Now, liminal, as we know from discussions of the liminal space subreddit that I frequent, there's a lot of debate over what liminal is, what is and is not liminal, but it means a transitional space

 where humans do not normally expect to spend time, but instead move through and get past.